-Applicable toward graduation at Sandburg where program structure permits: AA, AS, AAS AGS and Certificates where applicable (1.1).
-General Education -- Not Applicable Elective Only
+Applicable toward graduation at Sandburg where program structure permits:

+Degree or Certificate: AA, AS, AAS AGS and Certificates

+where applicable (1.1)Offered: Fall or Spring

-PSY.152 Career and Life Planning
+PSY 152 - Career and Life Planning

 This course is designed to assist the undecided student with the process of making a well-informed and insightful career decision.
 Personality assessments, interest inventories and values assessments will be administered to generate insightful career options and to assist students as they clarify and coordinate their career and personal goals.
 Common decision making obstacles will also be explored.
 In addition, guided occupational research, individualized career counseling sessions and academic-planning activities will be utilized to enable students to produce tangible career and academic plans upon completion of the course.